Qype

 Qype /ˈkwaɪp/ was a Hamburg-based web 2.0 company centred on social networking and local reviews.
 They operated websites in Germany, the United Kingdom, France, Switzerland, Austria, Ireland, Poland, Spain, Italy and Brazil, and had approximately 22 million monthly unique European visitors.

-Competitor Yelp announced their acquisition of Qype in October 2012 for a reported US$50m.
+Competitor Yelp announced their acquisition of Qype in October 2012 for a reported US$50 million.
 Qype reviews were merged into the Yelp site by October 2013.

 Company history

 Qype was founded in March 2006 by Stephan Uhrenbacher for the German market.
 The initial funding came from Partech Ventures (Paris) and Advent Ventures (London).

 In July 2007 Qype UK was launched, adding English to the interface and content.
 In January 2008 the website was translated into French, in anticipation of the launch of Qype France.
 Subsequent versions were released through 2011, including localized versions of the site for Spain, Ireland, Austria and Brazil.

+Qype provided incentives for users to write reviews including giving away iPod Shuffles and Amazon vouchers.

 Site features

 Qype hosted an online database of user-generated reviews of local businesses in Europe.
 Users could add new places to the database, upload photos, review places and engage in community activities, such as member events at local bars and restaurants, as well as B2C events for Qype members.